 Regular meetings are held on the 4th Wednesday of the months, September through May unless otherwise stated.
 Guests are welcome.
 Please contact us at the email below for meeting times and locations.

 Affiliate of the Cleveland Botanical Gardens and Holden Arboretum

 For more information and for meeting times and locations contact: [email protected].

-The Society was formed to preserve artifacts, documents and other materials pertaining to the original Mayfield Township that was established in 1819.
-The Township broke up in the 1920’s into the communities of Gates Mills, Highland Heights, Mayfield Heights, Mayfield Village and a portion of Lyndhurst.
+The Mayfield Township Historical Society was formed in 1976 to preserve artifacts, documents and other materials pertaining to the original Mayfield Township that was established in 1819.
+The Township broke up in the 1920’s into the communities of Gates Mills, Highland Heights, Mayfield Heights, Mayfield Village and the eastern portion of Lyndhurst.
 The Historical Society gathers the history from all 4 of these communities.

-Monthly Historical Meetings with interesting local speakers are held the second Wednesday of October, November, December, February, March, April, and May at the Community Room, Wilson Mills Road at 7:00 pm.
+Monthly Historical Meetings with interesting local speakers are held the second Wednesday of October, November, February, March, April, and May at the MV Community Room, 6621 Wilson Mills Road at 7:00 pm.
 Membership from January-December is $15 single, $25 family, $50 contributing, $500 lifetime.

 To view Mayfield Village’s Sesquicentennial book for a look back in the history of the Village, click here.

 The Rotary Club of Hillcrest has been in existence since 1959 and is a group of community business professionals.
 The club undertakes a wide variety of service activities in vocational, community and international promotion of good will and understanding.
 They also sponsor numerous social activities that provide fun, relaxation and opportunity for interaction with other members of the club and their families.